liferay-design/liferay.design/src/markdown/handbook/tools/jira-project/issue-types.md

 publish: true
 ---

-_This is just a quick guide on the issue possibilities and the original content used as reference can be found at [Atlassian](https://support.atlassian.com/jira-cloud-administration/docs/configure-issues/)._

 ## What are issues?

 An issue represents an action that has to be done.
 That action can be a task, a bug, a feature request or any type of action your organization might need to work with.
-Issues are the core of the Jira applications since all the team collaboration happens around the work items and their organization.You can customize your own issue types creating issue sets associated per projects, and even per permission types.
+Issues are the core of the Jira applications since all the team collaboration happens around the work items and their organization.
+It is possible to customize a issue types creating issue sets associated per projects, and even per permission types.

 <Image
 	src="/images/handbook/tools/jira/jira-issues.png"